OPENDAP/hyrax-docker/README.md

 Build and run a dockerized Hyrax, serving your own data.

+Each build is based on a _build recipe_ that specifies the binary components to be used in the build.

+For our CI builds those components reside exclusively in a private S3 bucket owned by OPeNDAP.
+In order to build using those recipes, one needs to have credentials to access the S3 bucket.
+The `build_from_ci_recipe.sh` shell script will perform this task.

+Our official release builds can be (re)built by using one of the recipes located in the _releases_ directory.
+The `build_from_release_recipe.sh` shell script located in this directory will build the latest release, or it can be told which build recipe file to utilize as it's only command line parameter.

 For detailed information about each of the four Docker container images, see the section **_Images_** below.